container-storage-interface/spec/spec.md

   // Whether to publish the volume in readonly mode.
 This field is
   // REQUIRED.
   bool readonly = 7;

+  // OPTIONAL field for storing principal information to be used in
+  // this publishing of this volume.
+If the principal is present the
+  // plugin MAY ensure all access to the volumes contents through
+  // this mount is mapped to the identity specified by the principal.
+  // If no principal is provided the access ids are not mapped but handed
+  // through untouched.
+  //
+  // The principal of the NodePublishVolumeRequest MUST match the
+  // principal in the corresponding ControllerPublishVolumeRequest.
+  //
+  // As this field is specific to a given publishing of a volume
+  // containers in a container hierarchy have to either have their own
+  // individual volume publishings or a parent container MAY provide
+  // access to his volume mount throught some CO specific internal
+  // mechanism.
+In the latter case still all access through that volume
+  // mount is mapped to the given principal, as in a standalone container.
+  Principal accessed_as = 8;
 }

 message NodePublishVolumeResponse {